-I’ve always loved the historical city charm of Boston.
+I’ve always enjoyed the historical city charm of Boston.
 It’s been years since I last visited, but somehow it’s better than I remembered.
-Maybe that’s because I’m an adult now so I truly savor the moments as they come.
-Such as the amazing skyline, the melting pot full of bright individuals, fresh seafood and the classic Boston accent that could be recognized from anywhere.
+Maybe that’s because I’m an adult now so I truly register the allure.
+Things that draw you in, like the amazing skyline, the melting pot full of bright individuals, fresh seafood and the classic Boston accent that could be recognized from anywhere.
 I went with my mom to visit our family in Quincy.
 If you’re ever in the area or if you live near North Attleboro, check out their nail salons here and here!

 New England Clam Chowda

 On my first day, I relaxed at home and caught up with all my cousins and sisters before heading out to dinner at the Atlantic Fish Company.
 Which is a must if you’re visiting Boston.
 Great service, nice ambiance, would eat here again.
 4/5 – because I’ve had better lobster rolls.
 It felt a little dry.
 But everything else was excellent.
 We ordered the fresh oyster platter, clam chowder, and the surf and turf.
 The clam chowder was creamy and full of flavor.
 The filet mignon was everything and more.
 Tender and soft, like slicing butter.
 I’m just not sure what was going on with the lobster on the night we went, but overall, I would definitely come back.